fweiss/elevator/README.md

 > - Click the numbered buttons in the car.
 > - After the cars stops, click the "O" button.
 This opens the outer, "floor"
 > door and keeps the car from being called to another floor,
+>

-> Try clicking the floor buttons while a particular floor door is open.
+> Try clicking another floor buttons while a particular floor door is open.
 > The interlock prevents the car from moving, however the request is saved
 > (note the button hightlight color.)
 > When the floor door is closed, the car will move to the last requested floor.